 Property Omitted from a Divorce Decree Is Held as Tenants in Common

 Jonnie argued that the divorce court did not have authority to make any orders about the California condominium.
 She asserted that the property was no longer marital or community property after the judgment was entered, but, rather, ownership converted tenants-in-common shares held by the couple.
 The Court of Appeals agreed.
 It noted that, under Arizona law, it is the superior court’s job in a divorce to divide all community property held by a couple.
 Any community property that is not mentioned in a divorce decree is transformed into property held as tenants in common.
 That means that, after the divorce decree was entered, each spouse was the owner of 50% of that property as tenants in common.

 The Divorce Court Lacks Authority to Resolve Post-Divorce Tenant-in-Common Issues

 A party to a divorce can ask the superior court for relief under Rule 60(c) when marital property is accidentally omitted from a divorce decree; however, that is not the case when both spouses agreed to exclude the property.
-In the case of deliberate omission, the property transforms from marital to separate property – with each spouse holding a 50% separate interest.
+In the case of deliberate omission, the property transforms from marital to separate property – with each spouse holding a 50% separate property interest.

 The Court of Appeals ruled that the Thomas couple who decided together to omit property from their divorce decree cannot expect the divorce court to resolve later disputes over the property.
 Instead, claims like those brought between James and Jonnie, arising from conduct that happened after the divorce, are based on the parties’ relationship as tenants in common, which is governed by principles of law unrelated to their relationship as former husband and wife.